 The complete guide to grilling a Ribeye steak at home like a professional pitmaster.
-This cooking guide covers the pro tips you need to know, the best tools for cooking your steak, and step by step directions to make sure your ribeye comes out perfectly juicy and tender every time.
+This cooking guide covers the pro barbecue tips you need to know, the best tools for cooking your steak, and step by step directions to make sure your ribeye comes out perfectly juicy and tender every time.

 Have you always wanted to grill a ribeye steak at home, but have been a little intimidated?
 Well, you are definitely not alone on this one.
 More than a few have endeavored to grill this premium steak at home with some pretty disastrous results.

 But the truth is grilling a ribeye is really not that difficult.
-All you need to do is make sure that the grill is hot enough and you let the steak rest after it is cooked.
+All you need to do is make sure that the grill is hot enough and you let the good steak rest after it is cooked.
 Yes, it is as simple as that!

 When it is well prepared, there is nothing quite like a ribeye steak.

 This premium cut of meat comes from the loin muscle, which is a long muscle stretching from the neck base to the hip, outside of the rib cage.
 Because of the high-fat content, there is a decent amount of marbling which means that there is more moisture to cook with.